3manuek/3manuek/content/about/about.md

 ## Bio(graffiti)

-I'm a _Database and Software Engineer_, working from platform engeneering roles, development, consulting, and advanded trainings.
+I'm a _Database Infrastructure and Software Engineer_, working from platform engeneering roles, development, consulting, and advanded trainings.

-I design and implement Databases in Production for _top-notch_ companies, based on Open Source Technologies.
+I design and implement Database Infrastructures in Production for _top-notch_ companies, mostly on top of Open Source Technologies.
 From Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
 Software Engineering, _mainly_  for database systems is also one of my core tasks.